Skip to main content

 Biometric residence permits (BRPs) are no longer issued by the Home Office.

-If a person does not appear to have permission to stay in the UK, they will need to be signposted to an immigration adviser and our information about immigration options
+If a person appears to be without permission, they should be signposted to an immigration adviser and to our information on immigration options.

-A person who has lived in the UK since before 1 January 1988 may be lawfully present in the UK, so will need to be signposted to an immigration adviser to find out if they can evidence their immigration status by applying to the Windrush scheme.
+People who have lived in the UK since before 1 January 1988 may be lawfully present and should get immigration advice to find out if they can evidence their status by applying through the Windrush Scheme.